Promptpay

 Overview

-Promptpay is a payment method which allows customers to make purchases in Thailand by scanning standardized QR codes with mobile banking applications of Thailand banks.
-Purchases can be processed by using Payment Page and Gate, and in both cases two channels can be used—purchase processing via channel 1 involves redirection of the customer to the provider service, and purchase processing via channel 2 is performed without redirection of the customer.
-For more information about the applicable processing way, refer to your ecommpay key account manager.
+Promptpay is a payment method which allows to process payments in Thai bahts by using bank accounts in Thailand.
+This method supports purchases, two channels can be used for purchase processing— channel 1 involves redirection of the customer to the provider service, and channel 2 is performed without the redirection of the customer.
+For more information about the applicable processing channel, refer to your ecommpay key account manager.

 General information